minio/docs/source/reference/minio-server/minio-server.rst

    Specifies the full path to the file the MinIO server process uses for loading environment variables.

-   For ``systemd``-managed file, setting this value to the environment file allows MinIO to reload changes to that file on using :mc-cmd:`mc admin service restart` to restart the deployment.
+   For ``systemd``-managed files, setting this value to the environment file allows MinIO to reload changes to that file on using :mc-cmd:`mc admin service restart` to restart the deployment.

 .. envvar:: MINIO_ILM_EXPIRY_WORKERS